Enter your zip to

 A limited number of walk-in tub brands offer two-person tubs.
 Depending on the manufacturer you choose, you may be able to customize each side of the walk-in tub so it has the features most needed or most desired by each user.
 Two-person walk-in tubs tend to come in at the high end of the cost range, with average costs ranging from $5,500 to $12,500.

-• Make a budget.
-Only a few homeowners are able to pay for a walk-in tub out of pocket.
+• Make a budget: Only a few homeowners can pay for a walk-in tub out of pocket.
 Decide how much you feel comfortable spending, and then figure out if insurance or other sources of financial assistance will contribute to the overall expense.
-Many walk-in tub companies offer financing to cover whatever amount is leftover.
+Many walk-in tub companies offer financing to cover whatever amount is left over.
 Knowing how much you are willing to spend and how much you are comfortable financing will help you figure out which company and which tub style may work for you.

 Modernize can do the legwork for you if you do not want to do the research on your own.
 We can match you with up to four vetted contractors in your area who are taking on new clients and who have tubs that fit your space and your budget.